OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

    accurately and automatically, the most common reference bug are no longer possible.
 Yay!
-   Also, the Java runtime system checks each reference value every time it is used, so NULL reference dereferences are caught immediately on the line where they occur.
+   Also, the Java runtime system checks each reference value every time it is used, so ``null`` reference dereferences are caught immediately on the line where they occur.
+   This is in contrast to a language like C++, where dereferencing a value of ``null`` might not make the program crash until later.
-   This can make a programmer much more productive.
+   This can make a programmer much more productive to know exactly where the problem occurred.

 #.
 Slower.
 Because the language takes responsibility for implementing
-   so much reference machinery at runtime, Java code runs slower than other languages like C and C++.
+   so much reference machinery at runtime, and does so much extra runtime checking, Java code runs slower than other languages like C and C++.
    But the appeal of increased programmer efficiency and fewer bugs makes the slowness worthwhile for many applications.